raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 --- collapse ---
 ---
-title: Tips for planning and running coding sessions (no images)
+title: Tips for planning and running coding sessions
 ---

 ### How to approach writing the program for Phase 2 of Mission Space Lab